Dog Vaccine Schedules

 DAPP Vaccine for Dogs

 What is DAPP vaccine for dogs?
 What is a DAPP shot for dogs for?
 The DAPP dog vaccine protects your dog against four dangerous diseases: Distemper, Adenovirus, Parainfluenza, and Parvo.
+What is the DAPP vaccine schedule that is recommended?
 The DAPP vaccine for puppies starts at 8 weeks old.
 After that, the DAPP dog vaccine must be given in 3 boosters 3 weeks apart.
 The 3rd booster is good for a year and from there, the DAPP dog vaccine must be given every 3 years after or based on your vet's recommendation.

 DAPP Vaccine Cost: $33-$42 per shot